 Lectures will be delivered twice a week.
 Generally a topic will be introduced in a formal lecture.
-Students are expected to refer to the actual text of the Supreme Court Act 59 of 1959, the Magistrates' Court Act 32 of 1944 as well as the Rules of Court of each of these courts.
+Students are expected to refer to the actual text of the Superior Courts Act 10 of 2013, the Magistrates' Court Act 32 of 1944 as well as the various Rules of Court.
 Various text-books will be referred to in lectures but none are prescribed.